HOW THIS SERIAL ENTREPRENEUR SELLS, BUYS AND GROWS BUSINESSES

 This does not happen overnight.
 I would say at a minimum a business owner should start preparing and creating a plan to sell at least 2 years in advance of selling.

-Evaluate, prepare, and plan is essential if an owner wants maximum value.
+Evaluate, prepare, and the plan is essential if an owner wants maximum value.

 What are the first things you discuss with a client looking to buy an existing business?